Grammar Galaxy FAQs

 Yes!
 Once your student is reading fluently at a 3rd grade level or above, the majority of the lesson can be done independently.
 The activity portion of each mission usually requires teacher involvement.
 Teachers can read the lessons to beginning readers.
-Lessons take about ten minutes a day–perfect for busy parents and short attention spans.
+Lessons take about ten to fifteen minutes a day–perfect for busy parents and short attention spans.

 Can I use Grammar Galaxy as a supplement?

 Absolutely!
 Continue your phonics and handwriting curriculum if your child is still developing as a reader and writer, and use it with other curriculum of your choice.

 Do I have to use a supplement with Grammar Galaxy?